21 minute read

 You can pay for ad campaigns to get to the top of the search results page, but you won’t see the same action that you can get in the organic results, and paid listings always carry the risk of wasting your ad spend for poor return.
 Building your authority enough to get to the first page organically takes time.
 Using a Google business listing gets you to the top of the page faster and easier – and with an even better response.

-Who can have a Google My Business account?
+Who can have a Google Business Profile account?

-Google My Business is mainly for local search.
-If your business has a physical location where customers receive products or services, or if you travel to customers’ locations to deliver products or services, you can create a Google My Business Listing.
+Google Business Profile is mainly for local search.
+If your business has a physical location where customers receive products or services, or if you travel to customers’ locations to deliver products or services, you can create a Google Business Profile Listing.
 This goes for chains, mom-and-pop locations, individual practitioners, businesses located inside other businesses, businesses that contain other businesses, agencies, and more.

 How to Claim Your Google Business Page